How to Clean an Air Filter

 Many homes have several appliances and systems that use air filters.
 The largest is a heating, ventilation, and air conditioning system (HVAC).
-Individual room heating and air systems, window air conditioners, air purifiers, humidifiers, dehumidifiers, range hoods, clothes dryers, and vacuums have air filters that should be cleaned or changed regularly.
+Individual room heating and air systems, window air conditioners, air purifiers, humidifiers, dehumidifiers, oil diffusers, range hoods, clothes dryers, and vacuums have air filters that should be cleaned or changed regularly.

 How Often to Clean Air Filters

 Air filters should be cleaned or replaced on a routine schedule.
 Most HVAC filters should be cleaned or changed every two to three months.
 More frequent cleaning is needed if you live in an area with lots of dust or in a home with lots of pet hair or if you don't clean regularly.

 An easy way to tell if an air filter in any system or appliance needs cleaning is to remove it from its usual location.
 Hold the filter up to a bright light or window.
 If you can see light coming through, it can be used for a bit longer.
 If no light comes through, clean the filter, or replace it.

 Should You Clean or Replace Your Air Filter?